JFrogChina/JFrog-Platform-k3s-installation/README.md

         Then, execute the scripts in order.
         ./1-download.sh

-                This step will download the packages required installation of k3s in an airgap environment.
+                This step will download the packages required to install k3s in the airgap environment.
-                It will also download helm and jfrog platofm's helm chart.
+                It will also download helm and jfrog platform's helm chart.

         ./2-install-k3s.sh
         ./3-install-jfrog.sh

-                In the simulated installation environment (non-airgap), this step will help us pull docker images.
+                This is how we can accurately parse the required jfrog docker images.

         ./4-check-and-listen.sh